apfel-das/TEL301/README.md

   # How to run:
- - Add files .m to a common file.
+ - Add files .m to a common directory.
  - "Add to path" for those files via Matalab.
  - Execute "Ascript.m" or "B_Cscript.m"